MINISIPSERVER

 miniSipPhone account property

-The key configurations are described below.
-Please pay attention to the "SIP server address" item.
-It is the virtual miniSIPServer address.
+The key items are described below.
+Please pay attention to the "SIP server address" and "Port" items.
+They are defined in above section.

 User name 100